psychemedia/finn-resources/src/how-oisin-named.md

 "It was good urging," Fionn assented.

 "She would not be advised," the servant wailed.
-"She cried to us, *Let me go to meet my love.' "
+"She cried to us, 'Let me go to meet my love.' "

 "Alas !" said Fionn.

-"She cried on us, *Let me go to meet my husband, the father of the child that is not born.' "
+"She cried on us, 'Let me go to meet my husband, the father of the child that is not born.' "

 "Alas !" groaned deep-wounded Fionn.